 Environmental Footprint Roll Out Phase (Outlook)

-So far, the EC has not yet decided how PEF (Product Environmental Footprint) and OEF (Organization Environmental Footprint) will be applied.
+So far, the EC has not yet decided how PEF (Product Environmental Footprint) and OEF (Organization Environmental Footprint) will be embedded in policy guidelines and / or legal frameworks.
 During or after the transition phase the Commission will decide on timing and type of policies in relation to this initiative.

 More about the history of PEF